marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

  - Life of a consultant
 ---

 I've just completed my first ever big room planning meeting (a type of exercise made famous by [SAFe](http://scaledagileframework.com) in their [PI Planning](http://scaledagileframework.com/pi-planning/)).
-That was quite an excerises and I'm totally worn out.
+That was quite an exercises and I'm totally worn out.
 But also immensely impressed by the team and the amount of learning that took place in the room today.

 It was quite noisy at times but after 8 hours we went home with our sights aligned and a much better feel for what we will do the upcoming period (5 weeks in our case).